-04 Apr How To Keep Your Hips Healthy And Mobile As A Dressage Rider
+23 May How To Keep Your Hips Healthy And Mobile As A Dressage Rider

 Ask yourself, are you rising through both legs evenly?
 Is the weight in both stirrups even?

-To begin with today, though I wanted to start with a few hip stretches to help improve your hip mobility.
+Let’s start with a few hip stretches to help improve your hip mobility.

 Take a look at this video and try the stretches out today.
 Become aware of where you are tight and where you need to invest some time into.